 \section{Conclusion and Future work}

-In this paper, we define an extension to the Justified Perspective model \cite{DBLP:conf/aips/Hu0L23} to handle group beliefs; implement its ternary semantics as a model-free planning tool; and demonstrate its expressiveness and efficiency on new featured domains.
-The results show that our approach can effectively handle multi-agent epistemic planning problems with group beliefs and do so efficiently, even with a simple prototype F-STRIPS planner implementing a Breadth First Search.
+In this paper, we define an extension to the JP model to handle group beliefs; implement its ternary semantics as an action-model-free planning tool; discuss and show the axiomatic system each group belief operator follows; and demonstrate its expressiveness and efficiency on newly featured domains.
+The results show that our approach can effectively handle multi-agent epistemic planning problems with group beliefs and do so efficiently, even with a simple prototype F-STRIPS planner implementing the BrFS.

 For future work, we will implement efficient search algorithms for our planner.
-Potential search algorithms may need to create novel non-Markovian search algorithms, as our GJP model works with state sequences.
+Novel non-Markovian search algorithms may be necessary, as our GJP model works with state sequences.
 In addition, although there is a growing body of research in epistemic planning, there are still no uniform standards on either epistemic planning language or benchmark domains.
 It would be valuable to revisit existing approaches and model our benchmarks in those.
-Besides, current epistemic planning approaches often rely on classical planning assumptions.
-Future research could broaden the field's applicability by relaxing these assumptions, particularly in dynamic environments and in human-agent interaction domains with formal human belief model.
+Future research could broaden the field's applicability by relaxing assumptions based on classical planning, particularly in dynamic environments and in human-agent interaction domains with a formal human belief model.